Iagorrr04/Learning-Git/README.md

 -"git add ." to track all files in the respective folder.
 -"git add <file name>"  to track an specific file.
 -Is necessary to "add" a file before commit it, because git needs to track the changes.
 -"git commit -m "message" -m "descipition" " to commit the files, and create the message and description about the changes, it only creates the commit and saves in the local machine.
-    ~ clr //Also clear the cmd terminal
+    ~ clr //Also clear the cmd terminal.
-    ~ clear //To clear the bash terminal
+    ~ clear //To clear the bash terminal.
-    ~ cls //To clear the cmd terminal
+    ~ cls //To clear the cmd terminal.

 ## SSH keys
 -ssh-keygen -t rsa -b 4096 -C "email", "-t" stands for the type of encryption, "-b" for the strengh, and after "-C" is necessary to enter the GitHUb email.